Authorised Nikon Lens Repairs With Fixation

 When your lens reaches us, we’ll get it booked in (usually on the same day) and email you a receipt confirming the item(s) we’ve received and the nature of the repairs requested.
 The team will make a note of any observations about the condition of the lens, as well.

 On our online repair form, you can request to receive an estimate before any work begins.
 If you’ve asked for an estimate, the team will test and inspect the lens to determine the nature of the fault and the work required to fix it.
 Once this is done, we’ll email you an estimated quote for the repair.
 We won’t start work until you reply to give us the okay, so keep an eye out for the email!

 To speed things along, you can also set a price limit.
 This involves giving us a maximum amount a repair can cost without us needing to confirm it with you.
 If the repair looks like it’s going to cost more than the amount you’ve specified, we’ll get in touch to check you’re okay with the cost before proceeding.

-Check our Help Centre for more information on repair processes, estimate and turnaround times and general repair questions
+Click here for more information on our repair processes, estimate and turnaround times and general repair questions

 You certainly can!
 See above for more information on how best to post lenses to us – remember to pack them well.

 Yes, all repairs of Nikon lenses at our workshop are guaranteed for six months.